Discount 50%

 Botnets: The Organized Army

-A "botnet" (a portmanteau of "robot network") is where the real danger lies.
+An Ad Fraud Botnet (a portmanteau of 'robot network') is where the real danger lies.
 It's a network of thousands, sometimes millions, of compromised computers, mobile phones, and IoT devices (like smart cameras and routers) that are all controlled by a single attacker, known as the "botnet operator."
 This operator can command their entire army to perform a coordinated action simultaneously—like clicking your ads.

 How Botnet Click Fraud Steal Your Ad Budget?